Fidesz: 2002–2010: Return to opposition

-2010–present: In power
+2010–2026: In power

-The strong and preeminent Fidesz has benefited from the fragmented and disjointed opposition that has proved inept at mounting a unified challenge to the ruling party in a country where a majority of parliamentary seats are allocated to the party that garners the plurality of votes in a constituency.
+The strong and preeminent Fidesz has benefited from the fragmented and disjointed opposition that proved inept at mounting a unified challenge to the ruling party in a country where a majority of parliamentary seats are allocated to the party that garners the plurality of votes in a constituency.

-Government debt has fallen by 6% in the 8 years after Fidesz took power in 2010 while the country's credit ratings have improved.
-Economic growth had almost quadrupled with wages rising by over 10% and destitution decreasing by almost 50% (though still considerable).
+Government debt fell by 6% in the 8 years after Fidesz took power in 2010 while the country's credit ratings improved.
+Economic growth almost quadrupled with wages rising by over 10% and destitution decreasing by almost 50% (though still considerable).
 According to official figures, unemployment had fallen by nearly two-thirds.
-However, as many as almost half of newly employed Hungarians had found work elsewhere in the EU.
+However, as many as almost half of newly employed Hungarians found work elsewhere in the EU.
 A public works program has also been criticized by some economists for artificially and deceptively reducing unemployment numbers while engaging in and compensating people for possibly unneeded or unnecessarily inefficient work.
 Hungary has been highly dependent on EU funds during Fidesz's rule; these representing nearly 4% of the country's GDP, more than for any other EU member.